-- a.
-Welfare Lottery: 40% of the Sports Lottery profits are appropriated to the national pension system, five percent to the national health insurance programme, and forty five percent to local welfare funds.
-The net revenues means the total amount for which lottery tickets have been sold less the sum of the amount paid out in prizes, administration, and other lottery activities expenses.
-Administration expenses may not exceed fifteen percent of sales. - b.
+a.
+Welfare Lottery: 40% of the Sports Lottery profits are appropriated to the national pension system, 5% to the national health insurance programme, and 45% to local welfare funds.
+The net revenue means the total amount for which lottery tickets have been sold minus the sum of the amount paid out in prizes, administration, and other lottery activities expenses.
+Administration expenses may not exceed 15% of sales.

+b.
 Sports Lottery: 10% of the Sports Lottery profits are appropriated to the Welfare Lottery and the remaining 90% is used for sports development.
 The total prize money is capped at 78% of revenue, and marketing and management fees may not exceed 12% of revenue (10% of revenue if more than 50% of wagers are made via telephone, the Internet or other telecommunication devices).